 If you ever needed a reason to visit New Zealand, I won’t bother trying to convince you using words.
-Before we even get started, let me just show you a few photos which I’m pretty sure is very likely to sway you and make you want to visit New Zealand…
+Before we even get started, let me just show you a few photos which I’m pretty sure is very likely to sway you and make you want to visit New Zealand.

 1.)
-See New Zealand in a campervan
+Explore New Zealand in a campervan

 The best way to explore New Zealand is almost certainly with a campervan.
 You gain access to the vast network of campgrounds (some of them are free) while still being able to discover this extraordinary country at your own speed.

 2.)
-Witness a Maori ceremony
+See a Maori ceremony

 This traditional war dance is so famous across the land and even outside of New Zealand (chances are that you’ve heard of it before) so much so that even the New Zealand All Blacks Rugby Team has adopted.

 3.)
 Take a ferry through Milford Sound

 The six-hour journey from Queenstown to the pier alone is worth every second.
-The sound itself will leave you speechless with breathtaking views of the fjord, majestic waterfalls, commanding mountain ranges and, with a little luck, dolphins, seals and even whales!
+The sound itself will leave you properly speechless with breathtaking views of the fjord, grand waterfalls, commanding mountain ranges and, with a little luck, dolphins, seals and even whales. 🐳

 4.)
-Explore Franz Josef Glacier from the inside
+Hike Franz Josef Glacier

 Ever hiked inside a glacier?
 Franz Josef Glacier, located on the South Island’s beautiful West Coast, is the place to do it.

 The landscape is absolutely stunning in itself but coupling that with recognition of the scenes from the movies makes it that extra bit special.

 6.)
 Get your adrenaline fix in Queenstown

 It is also the birthplace of Bungee Jumping – if this has been on your bucket list for a while, there’s no better place in the world to finally do it!

 7.)
-Marvel at the beauty of Waiotapu Hot Springs
+Marvel at Waiotapu Hot Springs

 New Zealand is located on the fault line of two major tectonic plates and therefore home to volcanoes, earthquakes and hot springs.
 Make sure to visit Waiotapu and its countless hot pools to marvel at their extraordinary beauty.

 9.)
-Relax on the Coromandel peninsula
+Relax on the Coromandel Peninsula

-If sunny beaches, little hippie communities and a glimpse of a truly laid-back lifestyle are your thing, you will love the Coromandel peninsula.
+If sunny beaches, little hippie communities and a glimpse of a truly laid-back lifestyle is your thing, you will love the Coromandel peninsula.

 Discover the wineries, indulge in premium wines and cheese while taking in the, as always, the stunning scenery of New Zealand’s North Island.

 11.)
-Traverse the Southern Alps by train
+Traverse New Zealand by train